eotssa/eotssa.github.io/source/_posts/Python/Eotssa's Python Full Guide.md

 ---
-title: Eotssa's Perl Guide
+title: Eotssa's Python Guide
 categories:
+  - Python
 date: 2024-02-23 23:11:42
 tags:
   - Perl
 ---
-Disclaimer: These are notes that I took during lecture.
-I used Professor's Jin Woo Kim's slides, as well as my general research on the internet.
+Disclaimer: These are notes I took while using MOOC 2022.
+Pretty much everything you need to know about Python in one place for a intermediate-beginner.

 ## Use of f strings to concatenate